AdaCore/ada_coding_standards/source/guidelines/object_oriented_programming/oop03_limit_inheritance_hierarchy_depth.rst

 Notes
 """""""

-Violations can be detected with the GNATcheck tool parameter Deep_Inheritance_Hierarchies, specifying a maximum inheritance depth as a parameter of the rule.
+The GNATcheck rule specified above can be modified to indicate the maximum inheritance depth.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2